-$Z_i = 1$ if OMTYPEX_j = 4 for any other medical expense record of person i = 0 otherwise.
+$Z_i = 1$ if SEEDOC_j = 1 for any outpatient visit of person i = 0 otherwise.

 4.5 Sampling Weights for Merging Previous Releases of MEPS Household Data with this Event File

 There have been several previous releases of MEPS Household Survey public use data.
 Unless a variable name common to several files is provided, the sampling weights contained on these data files are file-specific.
 The file-specific weights reflect minor adjustments to eligibility and response indicators due to birth, death, or institutionalization among respondents.